OCA/business-requirement/business_requirement_deliverable/README.rst

 Usage       Used in Sales Quotations                                 Used in Project management or procurement management
 =========== ======================================================== ========================================================

 Business Requirement contains Deliverable lines and Deliverable line contains Resource lines.

-Example of a structure:
+Example of a `Business Req. / Deliverable lines / Resource Line` structure:

 ::